Meet Bookshare, the Inclusive Learning Tool Making Teachers’ Lives Easier

 Solution: Increased student independence

 Think about the things that take up time in your classroom.
 Answering students’ questions about a text.
 Helping students find answers when they don’t understand what they read.
-Keeping students on-task while you’re working with others.
-While Bookshare acknowledges it isn’t going to fix every classroom problem, it does want to help teachers reclaim some of this lost time.
+Keeping students on task while you’re working with others.
+While Bookshare acknowledges it isn’t going to fix every classroom problem, they do want to help teachers reclaim some of this lost time.

-This is one of those “good problems,” right?
-As we head into spring, the requests for supplemental instructional materials start hitting our inboxes.
+This is one of those “good” problems, right?
+As we head into the new school year, the requests for supplemental instructional materials start hitting our inboxes.
 At parent-teacher conferences, parents ask how they can encourage their reluctant reader to pick up a book over the summer.
 Special education teachers start thinking about how to help their students continue to make progress on their goals over the break.
-While it’s wonderful to have opportunities to help our students continue to learn outside of our classroom, the fact is, the burden of providing that instructional material almost always lands at the feet of the teacher.
+While it’s wonderful to have opportunities to help our students continue to learn outside of our classroom, the fact is the burden of providing that instructional material almost always lands at the feet of the teacher.

 Solution: Home access to all Bookshare’s offerings